 “Those whose minds are steadfast” God keeps in perfect peace.
 What is the key to a steadfast mind?
 According to Isaiah the key is trust in the Lord.
 So if we really do trust in the Lord, why do we spend so much time feeling anxious for the day and our future?
 We are failing to use the key to peace and a steadfast mind.
 We don’t believe enough in the Lord to trust Him with everything.

 Guilty as charged!
 I have to admit the times I am not at peace are completely linked to the times I’m not trusting God with every area of my life.
 It’s hard because it isn’t natural to let go and trust.
 But when I withhold my trust it reveals an area of unbelief or lack of faith in my Rock.
 Can you relate to this struggle to believe and trust?

 Do you trust in the eternal Rock to provide you with perfect peace?
-If you are struggling today with answering with an honest “yes” then take a moment to reflect on what Jesus meant in John 14:27 when he spoke of peace.
+If you are struggling today with answering with an honest “yes” then take a moment to reflect on what Jesus meant in John 14:27 when He spoke of peace.
 He was not leaving and giving peace as the world defines it.
 An absence of war or fighting.
-The peace Jesus refers to is the peace experienced in closeness with God and the security provided by him that creates an atmosphere of tranquillity beginning within.
+The peace Jesus refers to is the peace experienced in closeness with God and the security provided by Him that creates an atmosphere of tranquility beginning within.
 He is all about transcending the limited experiences of this world.
 If that isn’t enough then consider the symbolism of the Hebrew word for Rock in Isaiah 26:4.
 Begin by imagining a steep cliff that is used for a personal refuge.
-It is a place that symbolizes one of security and defense.
-That are provided because it is known to be inaccessible and it’s foundation is immoveable.
+It is a place that symbolizes security and defense because it is known to be inaccessible and it’s foundation is immovable.
 That is what God is for you~ your refuge, your security, your defense, your immovable foundation, and your eternal perfect peace!